okkomakkonen/latex-macros/README.md

 ### MyAssignment

 The `myassignment.cls` class provides an article-like class for writing simple homeworks.
 This is kept minimal and to the point.
 This class uses the `mymacros.sty` package.

+If you want to use this class in Overleaf, for example, you can copy the `myassignment.cls` and `mymacros.sty` files to the same directory as your main file.